There are six principal types of lighting:

 Fluorescent lighting now comes in a range of shades in the light spectrum.
 The cool “blue” tones of the past were not a good match for natural or incandescent light.
 Today’s better formulations of phosphor inside the tubes provide warmer tones.
 The best “soft” or “warm” white fluorescent bulbs available now are similar in colour to standard incandescent lighting.

 Dimmable fluorescent lighting fixtures, which use electronic ballasts working at a high frequency, will reduce both the flicker of light and energy consumption.
-Reduced flickering is less tiring and distracting for older adults and people with vision loss – particularly those who rely on peripheral vision.
+Reduced flickering is less tiring and distracting for older adults and people impacted by blindness – particularly those who rely on peripheral vision.

 If using a linear arrangement of fluorescent lighting in corridors, designers can take advantage of their directional attribute by installing the tubes in one of two ways: